Buyer's guide · Updated May 22, 2026

 - ×No first-party scorecard

 Verdict: Best free Finviz alternative.
-If you only need a basic screener and fundamental data, you don't need to pay anyone.
+If you only need a basic screener and clean fundamental data tables, you don't need to pay anyone.

 Free · ~$10/mo Pro · ~$20/mo Premium (annual)Best for: Visual long-term investing analysis (the 'Snowflake')